Equivariant cohomology Chern numbers determine equivariant unitary bordism for torus groups: Introduction and main results

 \subsection{Main results}

-The motivation of this paper is mainly stimulated by the work of Guillemin--Ginzburg--Karshon as mentioned above.
-First, by using the universal toric genus and the Kronecker pairing of bordism and cobordism which exploit the Quillen's geometric interpretation of homotopic unitary cobordism theory, we shall give an affirmative answer to Conjecture~\ref{Conj}, and the result is stated as follows. \begin{thm} Conjecture~\ref{Conj} holds. \end{thm}
+The motivation of this paper is mainly supplied by the work of Guillemin--Ginzburg--Karshon as mentioned above.
+The geometric description of the universal toric genus developed by Buchstaber--Panov--Ray in \cite{Buch} provides us much more insight, so that we can carry out our work by utilizing the Kronecker pairing of bordism and cobordism.
+This leads us to give an affirmative answer to Conjecture~\ref{Conj}, which is stated as follows. \begin{thm} Conjecture~\ref{Conj} holds. \end{thm}

-As a further consequence, we obtain a satisfactory solution of Question~\ref{qu}. \begin{coro} Mixed equivariant characteristic numbers separate equivariant Hamiltonian bordism. \end{coro}

-An interesting thing is that our approach above can also be applied to the study of $({\Bbb Z}_2)^k$-equivariant unoriented bordism, and in particular, it can still work out the classical result of tom Dieck in~\cite{tom Dieck2}, which states that the $({\Bbb Z}_2)^k$-equivariant unoriented bordism class of a smooth closed $({\Bbb Z}_2)^k$-manifold is determined by its $({\Bbb Z}_2)^k$-equivariant Stiefel--Whitney numbers.
-This argument avoids the use of Boardman map.
+As a further consequence, we obtain a satisfactory solution of Question~\ref{qu}. \begin{coro} Mixed equivariant characteristic numbers determine equivariant Hamiltonian bordism. \end{coro} It is interesting that our approach above can also be applied to the detecting problem of $({\Bbb Z}_2)^k$-equivariant unoriented bordism, and in particular, it can still derive the classical result of tom Dieck in the case $(\mathbb{G}, G)=(O, (\Z_2)^k)$ of Theorem~\ref{tom} by replacing the Boardman map by Kronecker pairing in the original proof of tom Dieck~\cite{tom Dieck2}.

-.1cm In addition, we shall also prove the equivalence of integral equivariant cohomology Chern numbers and equivariant K-theoretic Chern numbers for closed unitary $G$-manifolds by using the developed equivariant Riemann--Roch relation of Atiyah--Hirzebruch type (see Theorem~\ref{main2}), so that, together with Theorem~\ref{main1}, we may obtain an equivariant version of Theorem~\ref{non-equiv} as follows.